chizganov/puzzlers/README.md

 [TestSource](src/test/java/io/github/chizganov/puzzlers/util/TestSource.java) annotation and
 [TestSourceProvider](src/test/java/io/github/chizganov/puzzlers/util/TestSourceProvider.java) are junit's
 ArgumentProvider implementation
-that search for the test resources (input and output files) in the directory structure same as test(ed) class package.
+that search for the test resources (input and output files) in the directory structure, the same as test(ed) class package.
 Allows to test different class implementations (solutions to the problem) for every input-output pair file as in the code snippet below: